 Or Comet and Cupid and Donner and Blitzen,

-Then maybe you’ll forgive us for our past mistakes,
+Maybe you’ll forgive us for our past mistakes,

-Now if you’ve been good this year, go ahead and make a wish,
+If you’ve been good this year, go ahead and make a wish,

-And all of us creatures will give you our best shot,
+All of us creatures will give you our best shot,

 To feed and nourish your garden with nary a thought.